bennettnorth/COMP580/Report.md

 **How to Build and Deploy it:**

--Follow this link to the source code for our game: https://github.com/CodingTrain/Flappy-Bird-Clone -Follow this link to the tutorial on which our game is loosely based: https://www.youtube.com/watch?v=cXgA1d_E-jY -Follow this link to deploy our game: https://bennettnorth.github.io/
+*Follow this link to the source code for our game: https://github.com/CodingTrain/Flappy-Bird-Clone *Follow this link to the tutorial on which our game is loosely based: https://www.youtube.com/watch?v=cXgA1d_E-jY *Follow this link to deploy our game: https://bennettnorth.github.io/

 **Problems Encountered:**
 Our first obstacle about p5.js, but it was pretty intuitive once we got things rolling